chipsalliance/rvdecoderdb/sail-impl/docs/dev.typ

 Current implementation contains following event type:

-- *physical_memory*
+=== physical_memory

 For "physical_memory" event type, current implmentation records following fields:

 - action: a text value indicate current action to physical memory.
 Possible value: *"read"*, *"write"*.
 - bytes: a integer value indicate the total bytes get operated on physical memory.
 Possible value: *1,2,4,8*.
 - address: a 64-bit integer value indicate the start address of this action to the physical memory.
 - data: a debug value in text indicating the value read from or write to the physical value.
 - message: optional text value with human readable emulator status attached

-- *arch_state*
+=== arch_state

 For "arch_state" event type, current implementation records following fields:

 - action: a text value indicate current action to architecture states.
 Possible value: *"register_update"*.
 - pc: a 64-bit integer value indicate the current PC of this action.
 - reg_idx: if current action is "register_update", `reg_idx` is a integer number represent the index of the changed register.
-  - current_value: if current action is "register_update", `current_value` is a 64-bit integer showing the current value in register.
+- data: if current action is "register_update", `data` is a 64-bit integer showing the data ready to be written to register.
 - message: optional text value with human readable emulator status attached

+=== reset_vector

+This event occurs when Sail model `PC` register get explicitly updated.
+For *reset_vector* event type, current implementation records following fields:

+- new_addr: a 64-bit integer value indicate the new PC.

 All event unrelated but useful for knowing `sail-ffi` running status shoule be logging with `Level::DEBUG`.